anuzzolese/oke-challenge/README.md

      dc:relation oke:69_80_workedWith .
 ```

 The results must be provided in [NIF](http://persistence.uni-leipzig.org/nlp2rdf/) format, including the offsets of recognized string(s) describing the relation.
+The expected output for the example sentence can be found in [task3.ttl](./example_data/task3.ttl).

 If the strings expressing the relation in the text are not contiguous, participants can return multiple offset statements.

 For example, for the sentence: